Flexible Spending Account (FSA)

 Through a Dependent Care FSA, an employee can pay for eligible health care and dependent care expenses (such as child care) with pre-tax dollars.
 You are able to access your funds as they are deposited into your account each pay period.

 *Allowed only if you are also enrolled in an HSA

 An HSA-Compatible FSA can only be used to reimburse dental and vision expenses.
 Funding an HSA-Compatible FSA may be a good idea if you anticipate significant out-of-pocket dental and vision expenses in the coming year.
 You are able to access your full annual election amount starting on the first day of your plan year.

 Healthcare FSA +

 *Not allowed if you are enrolled in an HSA

 The Healthcare FSA allows you to set aside money from your paycheck, before income taxes are withheld, to pay for eligible out-of-pocket expenses, such as deductibles, copays and other health-related expenses, that are not paid by medical, dental or vision plans.
 You are able to access your full annual election amount starting on the first day of your plan year.

 Things to consider when contributing to an FSA

-- For the health care FSA, at the end of the plan year, you can roll over $500 from your health care FSA to use in future years.
+- For the health care FSA, at the end of the plan year, you can carry over up to $500 from your health care FSA to use next year.
 Any amount in excess of $500 will be forfeited.

 - You cannot take income tax deductions for expenses you pay with your health care FSA and/or dependent care FSA.